plar/go-adaptive-radix-tree/README.md

 This library provides a Go implementation of the Adaptive Radix Tree (ART).

-It presents the following:
+Features:
-* Lookup performance surpasses highly tuned
+* Lookup performance surpasses highly tuned alternatives
-* Supporting very efficient insertions and deletions
+* Support for highly efficient insertions and deletions
 * Space efficient
 * Performance is comparable to hash tables
 * Maintains the data in sorted order, which enables additional operations like range scan and prefix lookup
-* O(k) search/insert/delete operations, where is k is the length of the key
+* `O(k)` search/insert/delete operations, where `k` is the length of the key
 * Minimum / Maximum value lookups
 * Ordered iteration
-* Prefix based iteration
+* Prefix-based iteration
-* Support keys with null bytes, any byte array could be a key
+* Support for keys with null bytes, any byte array could be a key

 # Usage